EGiunchiglia/ROAD-R/README.md

 1. [requirements_dimacs.txt](requirements/requirements_dimacs.txt) contains the requirements written in dimacs format.
 Here, each label is represented as a number.

-2. [requirements_readable.txt](requirements/requirements_readable.txt) contains the reqiurements written in a human understable format.
+2. [requirements_readable.txt](requirements/requirements_readable.txt) contains the requirements written in a human understable format.

 The natural language explanation of each requirement can be found in the appendix of the paper.